 If you qualify for indefinite leave to remain (ILR) but your existing leave does not expire yet, it is preferable not to apply at this stage and to wait until some form of normality returns to do so.
 You must make sure you apply before your current leave expires.

-The Home Office website and guidance states that those working in the following professions for the NHS or an independent healthcare provider, whose expired between 1 October 2020 and 31 March 2020, are eligible for a one-year free visa extension:
+The Home Office website and guidance states that those working in the following professions for the NHS or an independent healthcare provider, whose leave expired between 1 October 2020 and 31 March 2021, are eligible for a one-year free visa extension:

 We note that this list does not include doctors, who were previously included in the extension before the Home Office expanded the list of eligible professions last week.
 We have followed this up with the Home Office who have confirmed that doctors are still eligible to benefit from the extension.
 The Home Office has also confirmed that the extension is available regardless of which category someone currently holds leave in, and is not limited to those here under Tier 2.